Breaking News: Kentucky Medical Marijuana Scams (2025-2026):

 You simply need:

-At MMJ Health, you’ll always meet with board-certified physicians who follow every requirement of Kentucky’s evolving medical cannabis program.
+At MMJ Health, you’ll always meet with board-certified physicians who follow every requirement of Kentucky’s program — now fully operational with open dispensaries in 2026.
+We stay current on every CHFS regulation update so your certification is always valid and accepted.

 We help you understand the law, stay protected, and get legitimate medical care rooted in clarity, compassion, and compliance.